-The decrease in general government is primarily related to the decrease in engineering and legal expenses in the current year.
+The increase in general government is primarily related to the increase in engineering and legal expenses in the current year.

-The increase in physical environment is related to the increase in streetlight and contingency expenditures in the current year.
+The increase in physical environment is related to the increase in reclaimed irrigation expenditures in the current year.

 The decrease in interest and other charges is due to the decrease in bonds payable.